sIvanovKonstantyn/trading-game/README.md

 ## How to Play

-1. **Start the Game**: Enter your player name, select a date range, and set your initial USDC balance
+1. **Start the Game**: Enter your player name, select a date range, set your initial USDC balance, and configure the trading fee
-2. **View Price Chart**: The application loads BTC/USDC prices for the first day and displays them on a chart
+2. **View Price Chart**: The application loads prices for the first day and displays them on a chart with selectable indicators
 3. **Place Orders**:
    - Select order type (Buy/Sell)
    - Enter price in USDC
-   - Enter amount in BTC
+   - Enter amount in BTC or USDC (auto-conversion)
    - Select the date for the order
    - Click "Place Order"
+4. **Open Deals**: Track open buy deals, mark as completed, and enter close price to see PnL
-4. **Advance Days**: Click "Next Day" to load the next day's prices, execute any matching orders
+5. **Advance Days**: Click "Next Day" to load the next day's prices, execute any matching orders
-5. **Monitor Performance**: Watch your balance and open orders update in real-time
+6. **Monitor Performance**: Watch your balance, open orders, and open deals update in real-time
-6. **Game End**: When you reach the end date, view your final balance and PnL
+7. **Game End**: When you reach the end date, view your final balance, PnL, completed deals, and the leaderboard
+8. **Restart**: Use the "New Game" button to start over instantly

 ## Game Rules

 - **No Past Orders**: You cannot place orders for dates that have already passed
-- **Balance Requirements**: You must have sufficient USDC for buy orders or BTC for sell orders
+- **Balance Requirements**: You must have sufficient USDC for buy orders or crypto for sell orders
 - **Order Execution**: Orders are executed when the market price reaches your specified price
+- **Trading Fee**: Each transaction applies the configured fee
-- **Real Data**: Uses actual historical BTC/USDC price data from Binance
+- **Real Data**: Uses actual historical price data from Binance (with file-based cache)

 ## Technical Details

 - **Frontend**: Java Swing GUI
-- **Charts**: JFreeChart for price visualization
+- **Charts**: JFreeChart for price/indicator visualization
 - **API**: Binance REST API for price data
 - **HTTP Client**: OkHttp for API requests
 - **JSON Parsing**: Gson for API response parsing
+- **File Cache**: Price data cached in `cache/SYMBOL/YYYY-MM-DD.json`
+- **Leaderboard**: Results saved to `leaderboard.txt` and loaded in the UI
+- **Utils**: Common logic in `com.tradinggame.utils` (dialogs, file I/O, tables, order math)

 ## Project Structure

 ```
 src/main/java/com/tradinggame/
 ├── Main.java                 # Application entry point
-├── TradingGameFrame.java     # Main GUI window
+├── clients/                  # Binance API client
+├── dtos/                     # Data transfer objects (Order, PriceData, etc.)
+├── indicators/               # Technical indicators (RSI, Bollinger, etc.)
-├── GameState.java           # Game logic and state management
+├── state/                    # Game and symbol state management
-├── Order.java               # Order data model
-├── OrderType.java           # Order type enum
-├── PriceData.java           # Price data model
-├── BinanceApiClient.java    # Binance API integration
-└── GameStateListener.java   # Event listener interface
+├── ui/                       # All Swing UI panels and dialogs
+├── utils/                    # Utility classes (DialogUtils, FileUtils, TableUtils, OrderUtils)
 ```

 ## Dependencies

 - **OkHttp**: HTTP client for API requests
 - **Gson**: JSON parsing library
-- **JFreeChart**: Charting library for price visualization
+- **JFreeChart**: Charting library for price/indicator visualization
-- **JUnit**: Testing framework (for development)
+- **Apache Commons Math**: Technical indicator calculations

 ## Troubleshooting

 - **API Errors**: If Binance API is unavailable, the application will use mock data
 - **Date Range**: Ensure your selected date range is valid and not in the future
 - **Balance Issues**: Make sure you have sufficient balance for your orders
+- **Cache Issues**: If price data is missing, check the `cache/` directory for correct files
+- **Leaderboard Issues**: Results are saved in `leaderboard.txt` in the project root

 ## License